 - please do not wear shorts or tights with zippers at the back waistband as these can be uncomfortable to lie on and can damage the equipment

 - Grip Socks – the ConnectPilates™ Studio is a no shoes zone & for safety and hygiene we require that everyone wear non-slip socks – they allow for a comfortable workout with minimal slippage.
-You can bring your own, or we have non-slip socks for purchase ($15 + GST) – please see our main front desk in suite 307.
+You can bring your own, or we have non-slip socks for purchase – please see our main front desk in suite 307.
 There are cubbies by the front door and change room available to store your shoes and belongings.

 - water bottle

-While we loved our tiny 2 treatment room clinic up on mid-Lonsdale—a space we occupied for 10 years.
-By 2014 however, it became very clear it simply couldn’t handle the demand generated by highly skilled practitioners, working in LJ’s proprietary assessment and treatment models (ConnectTherapy™ and Thoracic Ring Approach™).
+While we loved our tiny 2 treatment room clinic up on mid-Lonsdale—a space we occupied for 10 years– by 2014 it became very clear it simply couldn’t handle the demand generated by our highly skilled practitioners, working in LJ’s proprietary assessment and treatment models (ConnectTherapy™ and Thoracic Ring Approach™).
 So we began to look for new space.
 Later the same year we found Our Space, and in the “flat part” of town.
 As odd as it sounds, we find patients like the clinic being located on flat ground, here in hilly North Vancouver.
 As well, our new space is just a short walk from SeaBus– offering ease-of-access to our “mainland” patients.